GMAO-SI-Team/standalones/cloud-microphys-sa/README.md

 Ensure that the CPU and GPU are doing the same/similar amount of work for the sake of comparisons.
 In the case where there are more CPU nodes or cores than GPU's, consider scaling results or inputs accordingly.

+### GFDL Micrphys Files

+In `src/`, there are multiple versions of the GFDL cloud microphysics module.
+They are as follows:
+ - gfdl\_cloud\_microphys\_cpu.F90 - The original CPU version of the module
+ - gfdl\_cloud\_microphys\_doc.F90 - A clone of the GPU implementation using DO CONCURRENT in place of DO, where trivial
+ - gfdl\_cloud\_microphys\_doc\_stripped.F90 - A clone of the GPU implementation using DO CONCURRENT in place of DO, where trivial.
+OpenMP directives are stripped
+ - gfdl\_cloud\_microphys.F90 - A GPU implementation of the module using OpenMP directives

+There are also `serial_driver_<ver>.F90` files that act as wrappers for each.